KshitijArora28/Course-Project-CP2/README.md

 ### Significance of x
 Products of similar category will be under the same value of x (Vegetables in grocery store, Electrical components in automobile manufacturing unit etc.)
 ### Significance of y
-Different Products under the same category will be under the same value of y (Carrots and Potatoes under Vegetables,Transistors and Capacitors under Electrical components)
+Different Products under the same category will be under the same value of y (Carrots and Potatoes under Vegetables,Transistors and Capacitors under Electrical components etc.)
 ### Significance of z
-Any sub variety under the same Product will appear as different products under z (Australian and Chinese Carrots under Carrots,10mF and 20mF Capacitors under Capacitors)
+Any sub variety under the same Product will appear as different products under z (Australian Carrots and Chinese Carrots under Carrots,10mF and 20mF Capacitors under Capacitors etc.)

 ## Our method for an Optimised Inventory Model